Facebook thinks saying ‘all men are trash’ is hate speech — it’s not

 TNW reached out to Kayla Avery, the founder of Facebook Jailed, to find out why she created the site: “I got the idea for the website when I got connected with another woman in comedy, Marcia Belsky, based in NYC who got banned for 30 days around the same time as I did for a post that was very similar as hers,” explains Avery.

-“After going back and forth with her about our various Facebook bans we’ve had over the past year, it just gave me this gut feeling that this wasn’t just a bizarre circumstance of maybe just one person reporting our posts but it was more of a Facebook internal business practice causing our certain content posts being removed.”
+“After going back and forth with her about our various Facebook bans over the past year, it gave me this gut feeling that this wasn’t just a bizarre circumstance of just one person reporting our posts, but more of a Facebook internal business practice causing certain posts to be removed.”

-After Avery and Belsky found that other women on social media had also been banned from Facebook for the same reasons, they decided to help give a voice to people that are essentially getting punished by Facebook for being a woman.
+After Avery and Belsky found other women on social media had also been banned from Facebook for the same reasons, they decided to help give a voice to users that are essentially getting punished by Facebook for being a woman.

 “Their community standards guidelines prioritize white men over everyone else, as well as showing the plethora of actual hate speech content that doesn’t get removed by Facebook,” explains Avery.